Assistants-Center/Soft-UI-Docs/src/docs/colorScheme.md

 ## Custom Color Scheme

-You can also define your own color scheme by setting the `colorScheme` to `"custom"` and adding the  option.
+You can also define your own color scheme by setting the `colorScheme` to custom and adding the `themeColors` option.

 ### Example Usage